What is the structure known as the voice box?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

-The other options refer to various parts of the throat.
-The pharynx is the muscular tube that connects the nose and mouth to the esophagus and larynx but is not specifically involved in sound production.
-The epiglottis is a flap of tissue that covers the larynx during swallowing to prevent food from entering, and the oropharynx is the part of the pharynx directly behind the mouth, involved in both respiratory and digestive pathways.
-However, none of these structures perform the function of producing voice like the larynx
+In contrast, the pharynx is a muscular tube that connects the nasal cavity and mouth to the esophagus and larynx but is not involved in voice production.
+The epiglottis is a flap of tissue located at the base of the tongue that covers the larynx during swallowing to prevent food from entering the airway, while the oropharynx is a part of the pharynx located behind the oral cavity, again not directly responsible for producing sound.
+Understanding the distinctions among these components highlights the larynx's unique role in both vocalization and airway protection.

 Subscribe